weleoka/Lab2/host/Create_Test_Environment.md

 ./checksetup.pl
 ```

-You'll see an error that there is a problem with MySQL, which is not running.
+You'll see an error that there is a problem with MySQL, which is perhaps not running.
-So install MySQL server.
+So let's install MySQL server.

 If stuck, here is the hint.